 - JBI Checklist for Cohort Studies

-- NHLBI Quality Assessment of Cohort Studies
+- NHLBI Quality Assessment Tool for Observational Cohort and Cross-Sectional Studies

-- SIGN Cohort Studies checklist
+- SIGN Cohort Studies Checklist

-- JBI Checklist for Case Controlled Studies
+- JBI Checklist for Case Control Studies

-- NHLBI Quality Assessment of Case Controlled Studies
+- NHLBI Quality Assessment of Case-Control Studies

-- SIGN Case Controlled Studies Checklist
+- SIGN Case Control Studies Checklist

-- SURE Cross-sectional Studies Critical Appraisal checklist
+- SURE Case Control Studies Critical Appraisal Checklist

-- JBI Checklist for Case Cross-sectional Studies
+- JBI Checklist for Analytical Cross-sectional Studies

-- NHLBI Quality Assessment of Cross-sectional Studies
+- NHLBI Quality Assessment Tool for Observational Cohort and Cross-sectional Studies

 - AHRQ study design algorithms